justinriggio/meteoric.sh/README.md

 # Kill the forever and node processes, and deletes the bundle directory and tar file prior to deploying
 FORCE_CLEAN=false

+# Setup a listening port for your instance / default is 80
+#PORT=8000

 # If you want to do something before forever starts Meteor, you can do it here
 # NOTE: Don't forget to use a semi-colon at the end of every command